Virajpunjani786/Virajpunjani786/README.md

 Welcome to my space:

 Aspiring cybersecurity professional with 1+ years of experience through internships and personal projects.
 Skilled in SOC operations, incident detection & response, and threat management using SIEM tools like Splunk, Microsoft Defender, Sentinel One, and Elastic Stack.
-Currently pursuing Security+, SC-200, and BTL1 certifications, aiming to transition into a SOC Tier 1 Analyst role.
+Currently pursuing Security+, SC-200, and BTL1 certifications, aiming to transition into a Junior Security Analyst role to utilise my skill set for individual and organisation growth.

 ## Skills